The purpose of this article is to provide a comprehensive list of assets that appreciate.

 Single-family homes are assets that appreciate.

 Some people own more than one home over and above their primary residence for any number of reasons.
-Rent it out and an additional single-family home can be an income-generating asset.
+Rent it out and an additional single-family home can produce measurable investment income for your asset portfolio.

 During the financial and real estate crisis, investors swooped in and bought foreclosed homes at depressed prices.
 They expected the market to recover over time.

 Many people own a vacation home in a popular vacation spot or resort town.

 By the ocean, near the lake, next to a golf course, or in the foothills of the mountains.
 A vacation home can be a relaxing place to go for a family gathering.

-Just like vacant single-family homes, vacation homes can also be rented out for additional income.
+Just like vacant single-family homes, vacation homes can also be rented out as an addition to an income-generating portfolio.
 The more popular the vacation spot becomes, the more likely a vacation home will be an asset that appreciates.

 Rental properties are assets that appreciate in value.

 They are purchased by their owners for the sole purpose of renting their use to one or more tenants.
-Rental properties have the double benefit of income generation from rents.
+Rental properties are also part of an income generation strategy from rents.
 Plus, asset appreciation over the long-term.

 Apartment Buildings Can Be Appreciating Assets